An unconventional bio. With no apologies to one and all.

 34-Tries to hang around in the US; plans to convert my F1 to the infamous H1B.
 I had no clue that it existed!

-35-45: I begin my days reading “Waiting for Godot” by Samuel Beckett.
+35-45: I begin and end my days reading “Waiting for Godot” by Samuel Beckett.
 A decade of my life is wasted waiting for a Green Card that never arrives!
-I am at the the mercy of employers, immigration lawyers, and the infamous Immigration and Naturalization Service (INS).
-(Most lawyers were glorified grant writers who would mail papers to the INS and then charge me a big fee.
-I later learned they had hefty student loans).
+Lives at the mercy of employers, immigration lawyers, and the infamous Immigration and Naturalization Service (INS).
+Immigration lawyers, mostly glorified grant writers would mail papers to the INS, charge me a big fee and show me the Statue of Liberty.
+They had hefty student loans.

 46: I finally get my green card, thanks to an activist’s lawsuit.

 Eventually, I earn citizenship.
-In 2020, I realize that we have a long, long way to go to create an equitable society.
+In 2020, I realize that soon that we have a long, long way to go to create an equitable society.
 Time for a reset.